sumedha-niroshan/frappe-on-docker-with-gitops/README.md

 - **Multi-Site Setup**: Host multiple Frappe sites on a single Docker instance.

+## Prerequisites

+Before we dive into the installation, ensure the following:

+1. Portainer Installed: Portainer is a container management platform that simplifies the use of Docker.
+If you haven’t installed Portainer, you can find instructions [here]
+2. Docker & Docker Compose: Docker should be installed on your system.
+If not, follow the Docker installation guide for your operating system: [Docker Installation]
+3. Basic Knowledge of Docker and Portainer: While this guide simplifies the process, some basic knowledge will be helpful.

 ## 🛠️ Setup Instructions

 ### Step 1: Clone the Repository